Nadine2016/knative/batch-tutorial.md

-Coligo automatically sets log filters depending on whether you are launching logs from the job definition page or from a specific job details page.
+Coligo automatically sets log filters.
 From the LogDNA page, you can modify and scope the preset filter to display log data at the job definition level or a more granular level of a specific job run.
 For example, the filter `_platform:Coligo app:myjob-jobrun-t6m7l` filters log data to the specific `myjob-jobrun-t6m7l` job run level; whereas, `_platform:Coligo app:myjob` scopes the log data to the job definition level.
 {: tip}

 ### Viewing job logs with the CLI